 Moundbuilders of Ancient America: A Legacy Reclaimed combines 30+ years of research and the latest DNA Technology to tell the untold story of my Muskogee/Creek Heritage.
 In the book I trace our Ancestry back 8 generations to Mississippian Moundbuilders of the Southeastern Ceremonial Complex.
 The Ancient Americans were called Moundbuilders, because they built monumental man-made, earthen buildings similar to the Pyramids in Egypt and Mexico.
 Their Mounds and larger than life, animal sculptures known as, ‘Effigies’ dotted the landscape of many areas across this country.
 Mounds were made of Stone or Wood, primarily designed in geometrical shapes, like a conical or pyramid style, with a wide base that ascended to a smaller flat top surface.
+These two pictures of mounds were taken at Etowah Indian Mounds, Clarkesville, GA.
 Also known as, Earthworks or Tumuli, they were usually enclosed in geometric configurations like squares, octagons or circles, that circumnavigated along ley lines of the planet.
 This means the mounds lined up with latitudinal and longitudinal lines, or meridians of the Earth, which corresponded to the North, South, East and West Axis, or navigational coordinates of the planet.
 Obviously, Moundbuilders understood the workings of the Universe, by observing, then documenting the Stars and the position of planets in their architectural designs.